juraj-hrivnak/Pakku/README.md

 With **Pakku**, you can create modpacks for **CurseForge**, **Modrinth** or **both simultaneously**.

+Pakku is your go-to tool for creating and managing modpacks.
+It integrates well with Git for version control.
+Pakku is also versatile and fully customizable to meet your needs.

 ### Multiplatform :dna:

 Modpack development with the split of mod hosting platforms has become significantly harder.
 Pakku addresses this problem and tries to be as helpful as possible when developing a multiplatform modpack.